Kguzman12-KG/ISO27001-ISMS-Governance-Assessment-/README.md

 ### What I did

 I ran a full document based ISO 27001 audit simulation with risk assessment, SoA, evidence tracker, and corrective action plan of a (fictional) university: found where its data was exposed, scored each risk by the damage it could actually cause, and handed leadership a prioritized plan they could act on — plus the policy rulebook the whole program runs on.
-The work follows **ISO/IEC 27001**, the global standard for information security, including its 2022 update.
+The work assesses a **2013-aligned ISMS for readiness against the ISO/IEC 27001:2022 update** — a transition gap analysis (see *Scope & versioning* above, and the [crosswalk](2013-to-2022-Crosswalk.md)).

 **At a glance:** &nbsp;`93 controls assessed`&nbsp; · &nbsp;`8 risks scored`&nbsp; · &nbsp;`5 findings (2 major)`&nbsp; · &nbsp;`11 policies authored`